BulgaRpl/bulgar_Discord_Queue/README.md

 ### Other

 Many things have been deleted, fixed, changed compared to the original script.
-The script is still (WiP) I hope that together we will finally create a cool and, above all, free queue.
-For RedM and FiveM.
+The script is still (WiP) I hope that together we will finally create a cool and, above all, free queue for RedM and FiveM.

 ### Credits